harshavardhan117/Resume-Validator/README.md

 where you are executing py file.The other csv file consists of all the reviews.

-Now we have to use the reviews from either of the methods and process them using final.ipnb
+Now we have to use the reviews from either of the methods and process them using final.ipynb